victordeoliveira1/api-rest-spring-boot/README.md

 ---

-## 📄 Licença
+## 📄 License

-Projeto para fins educacionais e portfólio.
+Project for educational and portfolio purposes.